Robust Eigenvectors of Symmetric Tensors: Background

 Yet another important characterization of the eigenvectors is that they are the critical points of the symmetric best rank-one approximation problem:

 see e.g., \cite[\S6]{chen2009simax} for a related discussion.
+In particular, some of the eigenvectors can be numerically found by the conventional optimization-bazed algorithms for rank-one approximation of tensors.
 Note that while it is known that a non-symmetric best rank-one approximation of a symmetric tensor can be always chosen symmetric \cite{friedland2013best}, this does not give us information about \emph{all} critical points; in particular the results about the convergence of the non-symmetric power method \cite{uschmajew2015pjo} cannot be applied.

 We call the vector $\mathbf{x}_0$ an \textit{initializing vector} of the tensor power method.
 Note that we are interested in real tensors $\mathcal{T}$ and their real eigenvectors and investigate the convergence behavior of the tensor power method for real, non-zero initializing vectors.
 We are also not interested in eigenvectors of $\mathcal{T}$ that have eigenvalue $0$, since in that case, the tensor power method is not applicable.
 A \textit{robust eigenvector} of $\mathcal{T}$ is an eigenvector $\mathbf{v}$ that is an attracting fixed point of the tensor power method, i.e. there exists an $\epsilon > 0$ such that the tensor power method converges to $\mathbf{v}$ for all initializing vectors $\mathbf{x}_0 \in B_{\epsilon}(\mathbf{v})$ in the ball of radius $\epsilon$ centered at $\mathbf{v}$.
 This means that an eigenvector is robust if it can be reliably obtained from the tensor power method.